Pierian Spring: Later references

 The opening stanza appears in Ray Bradbury's 1953 novel Fahrenheit 451, as Fire Captain Beatty chastizes Guy Montag, the protagonist, about reading books, which are forbidden in the society of the novel.

 In his poem "Hugh Selwyn Mauberley", Ezra Pound refers to Pierian "roses" in a critique of the cheap aesthetic of his time, which in his opinion has replaced a true appreciation of art and knowledge:

 Sir William Jones (1746–1794) also made reference to "the fam'd Pierian rill" (a brook or rivulet) in his 1763 poem about the origin of chess, "Caissa".

-Henry Miller mentions the Pierian Spring in Moloch: or, This Gentile World, written in 1927-28 and published posthumously in 1992.
+Henry Miller mentions the Pierian Spring in Moloch: or, This Gentile World, written in 1927–28 and published posthumously in 1992.

+In Dorothy Parker's poem, "The Little Old Lady in Lavender Silk", the narrator reminisces about the scandal that was her "neglect of the waters Pierian" in favor of "the habit of love".

 In the 1986 David Cronenberg film The Fly, the protagonist Seth Brundle succumbs to madness and disease as the result of a science experiment.
-He rants at the short-sightedness of his lover, proclaiming "drink deep, or taste not the plasma spring!".
+He rants at the short-sightedness of his lover, proclaiming "drink deep, or taste not the plasma spring!"

 In the 2018 video game Call of Duty: Black Ops 4, Nikolai says "A little learning is a dangerous thing, drink deep or taste not the Pieran Spring, so goes the poem.
 I understand its meaning".
-Referring to the journey ahead, leading to the finale of the Aether Zombies storyline.
+He is referring to the journey ahead, leading to the finale of the Aether Zombies storyline.